4ndrelim/4ndrelim.github.io/content/blog/the-absurd/index.md

 Camus did not set out to answer this question with metaphysics or illusion.
 He confronted it directly, without flinching, without appeal to higher power or convenient covers.
 What matters is not what the world refuses to give us, but what we choose to do in the face of that refusal.

 **This is not defeat.
-But a rebellion.**
+This is a rebellion.**

 <br>

 ## Revolt Without Illusion
 Camus avoids the two familiar consolations.
 He does not retreat into religion with its promise of eternal design, nor embrace nihilism which strips the world of all value.

-To Camus, living with the absurd is to face reality as it is, and **_still say yes._** But do not confuse this with optimism.
+To Camus, living with the absurd is **to face reality as it is, and _still say yes._** But do not confuse this with optimism.
 It is simply honesty.

 At the centre of this philosophy, stands Sisyphus, the mythical king condemned by the Gods to push a boulder up a mountain, only for it to roll back down, for enternity.
 Meaningless, cruel, unbearable.

 But then, Camus asks us to imagine the descent.
 What if, in those moments walking back down the slope, Sisyphus becomes conscious?
 What if he sees the absurdity of his own fate yet chooses it anyway?<br>
-**Then, he is stronger than the Gods**.
+Then, Camus says, **he is stronger than the Gods**.

-His rebeliion lies not in changing his condition, but in refusing to let it break his spirit.
+**His rebeliion lies not in changing his condition, but in refusing to let it break his spirit**.
 He becomes free, not by escaping the rock, but by seeing clearly, and willingly continue.
 This is Camus' _Prototype of the Absurd Hero_.
-One who doesn't conquer death or unconvers hidden meaningbut walks straight into the void and keeps walking.
+One who doesn't conquer death or uncovers hidden meaning but walks straight into the void and keeps walking.

 Joy here, is not born out of illusion but out of defiance.
-A meaningless effort yielding the same wasted result every day but he still finds it in him to say yes.
+Each day he faces the same futile task, and still finds it within himself to say yes.

 <br>

 ## Not Existentialism
 Existentialism seeks to create meaning.
-Some say it is more elegant, more refined, but to Camus, it is still an illusionary escape.
-Very briefly, below are what I gathered from Camus critique of the major schools of thought:
+It seems more elegant, more refined, but to Camus, it is still an illusionary escape.
+Briefly, below are what I gathered from Camus critique of the major schools of thought:

-"Existence precedes essence," Sartre writes.
+**"Existence precedes essence,"** Sartre writes.
 We invent ourselves through action.
 But the universe remains indifferent.
 Our invented meanings replaces one illusion with another, and are just as fragile and dissolve with us.

 Søren Kierkegaard, the father of Christian Existentialism, a man so tormented by the unknown he saw clearly the despair that reason alone cannot explain.
 But his solution was the leap of faith, a surrender to the unknowable.
 Camus respects the honestly of his anguish, but refuses the leap.
 To abandon reason the very moment it reaches its limit is philosophical betrayal.
 Suicide of the mind.